August 20, 2015 | John Paul Catanzaro

 After two months of following the plan, Louis was down 24 pounds, his skin had improved, and his energy levels were soaring.
 He came in for a training session one Monday afternoon.
 As soon as Louis walked through the door, he passed gas!
 In fact, he passed gas almost every set that workout.
 It sounded like a trumpet in an orchestra!
 Initially, we thought it was the result of a weekend cheat meal, but that wasn’t the case…

 Wednesday afternoon rolled around and the symphony was in full force again, just as loud and frequent as it was during Monday’s workout.
-Now keep in mind that ever since Louis started the new eating plan, his flatulence had gone down significantly to a point where it was almost non-existent.
+Keep in mind that since Louis started the new eating plan, his flatulence had gone down significantly to a point where it was almost non-existent.
 Something was triggering that instrument.

 “What are you eating differently?”
 I asked.